Food for Health: you are what you eat

 “We’ve got a lot of things on the horizon at Food for Health,” Plapp says.
 “Now that I have my own infrastructure and manufacturing capabilities, we can be more tangible and quicker to move if new opportunities arise for the brand.”

-One of the key naturopathic principles is that “prevention is better than cure”, and this is a philosophy that Food for Health has focused on since its inception.
+One of the key naturopathic principles is that “prevention is better than cure”.
+This is a philosophy that Food for Health has focused on since its inception.

 “We are what we eat,” Plapp says.
 “Often people only tend to look into the health food category if they’ve been diagnosed with something or want to lose weight.
 We really try to make our brand part of a lifestyle that’s accessible to the whole family.”